 The UDWR has been monitoring BCT and bluehead sucker populations in recent years so species status is well known (see Section 3.3.2 for further details).
-However, questions remain about the ability of both species to migrate up- and downstream of the project diversion.
+However, questions remain about the ability of both species to migrate upstream of the project diversion.
 PacifiCorp proposes to study movement of both species in the Project Area between the bypass reach upstream of the powerhouse and the top of the diversion pool.

-PacifiCorp proposes to study which species need passage upstream of the dam, under what operational conditions the diversion dam and the jump-pool ladder are passage barriers for trout and suckers, and to determine what factors make the dam passable or impassable for upstream or downstream migrating fish, including entrainment.
+PacifiCorp proposes to study which species need passage upstream of the dam, under what operational conditions the diversion dam and the jump-pool ladder are passage barriers for trout and suckers, and to determine what factors make the dam passable or impassable for upstream migrating fish.
 Depending on the outcomes, PacifiCorp will perform a design analysis to determine what is needed to provide safe, efficient fish passage.

-A detailed study proposal covering these issues will be developed with license stakeholders and made available for review by interested parties by December 2015.
+A detailed study proposal will be made available for review by interested parties by December 2015.